scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 5 minutes

 You magically levitate an object or creature weighing less than 25 lbs.
-If the target is an unwilling creature you must make a spellcasting roll against their Strength save.
-On success, each turn you may move the target 3 tiles upwards or downwards.
+If the creature is unwilling you make a spellcasting roll against their strength save.
+On success you levitate the creature.
+Each turn you may move the creature 3 tiles up or down as a free action.
 This movement does not provoke opportunity attacks, and does not move them with enough force to damage them, but can force them prone (against the ceiling or floor).

-If the target is an unwilling creature they make the save again at the end of their turn, freeing themselves from your levitation on success.
-If the target is in the air when the spell ends it drops to the ground normally.
-If the target becomes heavier than the spell can carry (for example a creature standing on top of a levitating slab) the spell ends.
+The creature can attempt to move while levitated, moving a single tile horizontally when taking the move or sprint actions.
+On their turn a creature can attempt to free themselves by spending 5 AP to retake the save.
+If the creature moves more than 10 tiles away from you or their weight exceeds the spells limit the spell ends.

 The maximum weight doubles for every level cast above cantrip.